-The required contribution rate of the employer was \$370 per retiree per month for FY 2015.
-The University paid \$1,703,480 and \$1,574,568 for 382 and 384 retirees for FY 2015 and 2014, respectively.
+The required contribution rate of the employer was \$399 per retiree per month for FY 2016.
+The University paid \$1,866,406 and \$1,703,480 for 394 and 382 retirees for FY 2016 and FY 2015, respectively.
 The required contribution rate is determined by PEEHIP in accordance with State statute.
-The complete financial report for PEEHIP can be obtained at the Retirement Systems of Alabama Members PEEHIP website http://www.rsa-al.gov/uploads/files/PEEHIP_Fin_State_14.pdf under the PEEHIP Financial Reports/Financial Statements.
+The complete financial report for PEEHIP can be obtained at the Retirement Systems of Alabama Members PEEHIP website under the PEEHIP Financial Reports/Financial Statements.